-• Contact your child's teacher first.
+Contact your child's teacher first.
 Please email your child's teacher to arrange a meeting.
-Teachers will be unable to accommodate pop-in meetings, as they are busy preparing excellent lessons for the class.
+Teachers will be unable to accommodate pop-in meetings, as they are busy preparing lessons for the class or teaching.
 Please inform the teacher of the reason for the meeting, so they can prepare materials and information.
+As teachers are teaching during the school day so emails may not be responded to during the school day.
+Response time to emails is approximately 48 hours.

-- After meeting with the teacher, if you still have a question or concern, contact an administrator.
+After meeting with the teacher, if you still have a question or concern, contact an administrator to schedule a follow-up meeting with both the teacher and an administrator.
 You may email an administrator directly, or schedule a meeting with the Administrative Assistant.
 You will be asked if you have already met with the teacher, and if so to describe the question or concern so that the administrator can be prepared for the meeting.
-If the parent has not yet met with the teacher, they will be referred back to the teacher. - For questions about community resources, please contact our Community Liaison in the front office. - Please contact our front office with questions about enrollment or attendance.
+If the parent has not yet met with the teacher, they will be referred back to the teacher.

+For questions about community resources, please contact our Community Liaison in the front office.

+Please contact our front office with questions about enrollment or attendance.